-If you are looking to be more a ease and learn to harness your highly sensitive nature to flourish, I provide in-person and online therapy and guidance to support you to achieve your goals.
+If you are looking to be more at ease and learn to harness your highly sensitive nature to flourish, I provide in-person (Toronto, Ontario) and online coaching (internationally in English) and guidance to support you to achieve your goals.

 Dr. Elaine Aron has been studying high sensitivity in 1991 and has written the book most often referred to in the area of HSP, The Highly Sensitive Person.
 To find out more, you may wish to visit her website here.